 Most cases of asbestos poisoning occur in workers, but families of asbestos workers may also be exposed when workers bring the fibers home on their clothing, skin, and hair.
 Because asbestos can become airborne, those living close to asbestos mines can develop mesothelioma, as well.
 Additionally, those working in certain occupations and industries, such as construction, mining, heating/cooling equipment repair, shipbuilding, roofing, and demolition, are typically at a much higher risk of being exposed.

 If you or a loved one has developed an illness that you believe to be the result of asbestos exposure, it’s important to take action as soon as possible.
-Speak with a Philadelphia personal injury lawyer to learn more about your legal options.
+Contact our Philadelphia personal injury lawyers to learn more about your legal options.